tuyunbin/Video-Description-with-Spatial-Temporal-Attention/README.md

 ### Test model trained by us

-[Firstly, you need to download the pre-trained model by us at this link](), and add them into $PYTHONPATH.
+[Firstly, you need to download the pre-trained model at this link](http://www.multcloud.com/share/e31c7520-c44c-450e-93c6-f367a235575b), and add them into $PYTHONPATH.

 Secondly, go to common.py and change the following two line
 ```